 To solve important problems we need diverse talent.
 So at PwC, we employ people with a vast array of backgrounds and experiences – meaning they think differently from one another and apply varying approaches to problem-solving.
 And we’re committed to helping every one of them build a rewarding career and achieve their full potential.

 We adopt a ‘2+1’ minimum standard approach to tackling the many different dimensions of diversity.
-PwC has over 208,000 people in 756 locations across 157 countries; 67% of our revenues come from international clients and 50% of our talent is female.
+With offices in 152 countries and almost 328,000 people, of which 50% are women, we are among the leading professional services networks in the world.
 These demographics presented a clear proposition for us to identify gender and valuing differences as our two global priority diversity dimensions.
-Our focus is on creating strategies that focus on these dimensions of diversity, in addition to at least one further dimension of diversity, which is of high local priority.
+Our focus is on creating strategies that focus on these dimensions of diversity, in addition to at least one further dimension of diversity, which is disability inclusion for PwC Singapore.

 Following the launch of PwC’s Disability Inclusion strategy in October 2022, PwC Singapore has taken greater steps in fostering an inclusive environment where people with disabilities feel empowered to be themselves and have access to the support and adjustments they need to thrive.

 We are working to drive action both internally and externally to enhance the lives of people living with disabilities and those who care for them.